NPMachineLearning/VangoghStyleTransformationStreamlit/README.md

 ## Deep learning model

 The model is hosted on cloud storage [here](https://console.cloud.google.com/storage/browser?project=ml-models-413605&prefix=&forceOnBucketsSortingFiltering=true). **Only me can access to edit permission**.
+The public URL to the model file is in cloud storage.

 ## Local development

 1. Open terminal and cd to this directory
-2. Add `screts.toml` to project follow [here](https://blog.streamlit.io/secrets-in-sharing-apps/)
+2. Add `secrets.toml` to project follow [here](https://blog.streamlit.io/secrets-in-sharing-apps/)
 3. Edit `screts.toml` by add key and value like below `model_url = "[to_model_file_url_in_server]"`
 4. Create python environment `python -m .venv .\`